TheGreatCodeholio/ttd_helper/README.md

 This file is like the tones.cfg for TTD.
 If requires each department/tone to be configured within it.

 ### Settings for each tone/department:
+- mp3_append_file: Full path to an MP3 file to add to the beginning of the MP3 file from TTD
 - pushover_app_token: This is the API token for the application created in Pushover.
 (Each Tone requires and Application and Group in Pushover)
 - pushover_group_token: This is the Group Token for the group that your application is sending messages to.
 - mqtt_topic: The MQTT Topic name to publish to for this department.